Plan your Annapurna Circuit Trek 2025: Ultimate Guide & Itinerary

 ● Autumn (October–November): Stable weather, post-monsoon clarity

 Annapurna Circuit trek permit is a compulsory requirement for those who wish to trek in the Annapurna region of Nepal.
 The permit is required to provide safety to the trekkers, protect the local environment and help in the local communities.
 The principal permit needed for the Annapurna Circuit Trek is the Annapurna Conservation Area Permit (ACAP).
 This permit helps the authorities to control tourism responsibly and limit the effects of the inspection to the environment.
-If you enter the Annapurna Circuit trek without the proper permit, you could be subject to legal action, including a fine or being turned around from checkpoints on the trek.
-Trekking without proper paperwork is not only against Nepalese law but also places you at greater risk as authorities will have no records of where you are in the case of an emergency.
+Entering the Annapurna Circuit without proper permits violates Nepalese law and risks serious consequences—you may face fines or be turned back at checkpoints.
+More critically, lacking official documentation means rescue teams won’t have your location records in emergencies, putting your safety at risk.

 Annapurna Conservation Area Permit (ACAP) is a compulsory permit for all those trekkers entering the Annapurna Conservation Area (ACA).
 It provides access to the ACA which goes up to the entire trekking length.